 The integration of an account updater service into your business’s payment gateway will vary based on your chosen provider.
 Some payment gateways already have an automatic updating feature available.
 Research your gateway or ask your merchant service provider for enrollment instructions.
 If your payment gateway partner does not offer their own updater service they may partner with certain third-party updaters.
 Once you determine your options based on your provider you can set up the service for integration with your billing system and keep all your customer data updated.

 Keeping customer payment information up to date can be both costly and time-consuming.
 If account information becomes outdated, you can face declined transactions and inconvenienced customers.
 Either one of these effects runs the risk of a canceled customer account or customer dissatisfaction.
-Take the time to research payment gateways that have the account updater solution that works best for your business.
+Take the time to research payment gateway services that have the account updater solution that works best for your business.